-- (1) Given the size of the Group's operations, the abovenamed executive officers are the only key management personnel of the Group, excluding the executive directors. - (2) Mr Wu Peicong had resigned on 11 May 2023. - (3) Ms Low Chuan Jee was appointed on 3 July 2023.
+(1) Given the size of the Group's operations, the abovenamed executive officers are the only key management personnel of the Group, excluding the executive director.

-The total remuneration paid to the abovenamed key management personnel of the Group (who are not directors or the CEO of the Company) in FY2023 amounted to \$\$324,000 (FY2022: \$\$310,000).
+The total remuneration paid to the abovenamed key management personnel of the Group (who are not directors or the CEO of the Company) in FY2024 amounted to \$394,000 (FY2023: \$324,000).

-The above remuneration of the executive directors and executive officers for FY2023 has been approved by the Board.
+The above remuneration of the executive directors and executive officers for FY2024 has been approved by the Board.

-During FY2023, no termination and post-employment benefits were granted to the directors, the CEO and the key management personnel.
+During FY2024, no termination and post-employment benefits were granted to the directors, the CEO and the key management personnel.

-Except as disclosed in this report, no other payments and benefits were paid by the Company and its subsidiaries to the directors and key management personnel of the Company for FY2023.
+Except as disclosed in this report, no other payments and benefits were paid by the Company and its subsidiaries to the directors and key management personnel of the Company for FY2024.